in-the-keyhole/khs-spring-batch-boot-example/README.md

 # khs-spring-batch-boot-example
-Spring Batch Example using Java Config and Spring Boot
+Spring Batch example using Java Config and Spring Boot.

+For more information, visit this [Java Config blog tutorial](https://keyholesoftware.com/2015/06/29/spring-batch-javaconfig/).

 Installation